Franck Bohbot

-Franck Bohbot (born November 12, 1980) is a French photographer and filmmaker well known for his images and use of color.
-He explores the extraordinary of everyday life.
-He moves to New York City in 2013 to pursue his career in photography.
-Influenced by the masters of cinema and painting, the artist has created a unique visual signature with an incomparable approach.
-Navigating between portraits, street, and interior photography, his style has evolved through the years.
+Franck Bohbot (born November 12, 1980) is an artist, photographer, and director celebrated for his unique style, characterized by images of spaces, streets, and portraits.
+Renowned as a master of architecture and color photography, he began his career in 2008 and is among the rare few who excel at capturing the essence of both places and people.

+Bohbot captures life’s scenes with a natural and fresh approach, transforming the ordinary into the extraordinary through his recognizable mastery of color, impeccable lighting, and refined composition.
+Each image evokes a grand cinematic atmosphere, rich in colors—sometimes soft and pale, sometimes warm and vibrant.

+His works have been featured in The New York Times, Vogue, Vanity Fair, Harper’s Bazaar, AD Magazine, El País, Time, The Guardian, and more.
+Interiors are his mastered and beloved domain, alongside street scenes, to which he has gradually introduced portraits, adding more life to his compositions.
+This evolution has led him to collaborate with prestigious brands and partners in fashion, advertising, and design, including Paul Smith, Nike, Knoll, Iris Van Herpen, LG, Le Louvre, Leica, Miu Miu, and Valentino.
+His work is collected by public and private collections around the world.

+He has published two books, Light On New York City and Back to the Arcade.

 Biography

 Bohbot was born in a suburb of Paris in 1980 and moved to New York City in 2013.

 Style

 National Geographic described Bohbot as "a master of interior and exterior spaces".

 Wired wrote on Franck Bohbot's Chinatown Series "The series draws directly from the visual vocabulary and tonal palette of cinema.
 Many of the pictures bring to mind the unmistakable look of Blade Runner.
 The heavy atmosphere in these photos seems loaded with a sense of drama, like a portal into some modern noir film".

 ArchDaily wrote "Bohbot embraces quasiperfect symmetry, creating a surreal quality and invoking a sense of curiosity with each image".